ibmdb/python-ibmdbsa/ibm_db_sa/README.rst

 4) UPDATE CASCADE for foreign keys not supported
 5) DEFERRABLE INITIALLY deferred not supported
 6) Subquery in ON clause of LEFT OUTER JOIN not supported
+7) PyODBC and Jython/zxjdbc support is experimental

 Not Supported / Not Tested
 ---------------------------
 - Python 3 has not yet been tested.
-- pyodbc support has not been tested.
-- zxjdbc/Jython support is not fully implemented.

 Credits
 -------